skrey/yellow-extensions/features/edit/README.md

 If you don't want that pages are modified, then restrict user accounts.
 Open file `system/settings/user.ini` and change the user's home page and access right.
 Users are allowed to edit pages within their home page, but nowhere else.

 If you don't want that user accounts are created, then restrict the login page.
 Open file `system/settings/system.ini` and change `EditLoginRestriction: 1`.
-Users are allowed to log in, but cannot create new user accounts.
+Users are allowed to reset their password, but cannot create a new user account.

 If you can't trust every user on your website, then enable the safe mode.
 Open file `system/settings/system.ini` and change `CoreSafeMode: 1`.
 Users are allowed to use [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/features/markdown), but cannot use HTML and JavaScript.